Bečvář (crater)

 Bečvář ([ˈbɛtʃvaːr̝̊]) is a lunar impact crater that is located near the equator on the far side of the Moon.
-It was named after Czechoslovakian astronomer Antonín Bečvář.
 It lies to the northeast of the crater Necho, within that feature's ray system.
 To the north-northeast is the crater Gregory.

 This is a worn, eroded crater system with a few tiny craterlets lying across the floor and rim.
 A double-crater formation occupies the southwestern rim, with Bečvář Q forming the northwestern member of this pair.
 The crater Bečvář X is attached to the northern rim.

+The crater was named after Czechoslovakian astronomer Antonín Bečvář by the IAU in 1970.
+The crater was known as Crater 283 prior to naming.

 Bečvář lies at the center of an unnamed, highly subdued, 200-km-diameter crater which was originally discovered during the Apollo 16 mission and reported by Farouk El-Baz.
 The name Necho was proposed for the crater, but the name was eventually adopted for the small, bright-rayed crater along the south margin of the unnamed crater.